-LONGDOM proffers our immense pleasure and honor in extending you a warm invitation to attend Bioenergy 2020.
+LONGDOM proffers our immense pleasure and honor in extending you a warm invitation to attend Bioenergy 2020 during April 23-24, 2020 in New York, USA.
 It is focusing on ‘Biomass and Bioenergy : A solution to future’ to enhance and explore knowledge among Chemistry Departments and to establish corporations and exchanging ideas.
 Providing the right stage to present stimulating Keynote talks, Plenary sessions, Discussion Panels, B2B Meetings, Poster symposia, Video Presentations, and Workshops.

 Sessions & Tracks